FedericoBustaffa/gdl/README.md

 # Generative and Deep Learning

-Generative and deep learning course midterms and side projects.
+Generative and deep learning course midterms.